-The net exchange losses on loans in foreign currency for 2016 are mainly result of the devaluation of the Ukrainian Hryvnia (UAH) against the Bulgarian Lev by about 12% as at 31 March 2016 as compared to 31 December 2015 and the Belarusian rouble (BYR) against the Bulgarian Lev by about 11% as at 31 March 2016 as compared to 31 December 2015.
+The net exchange losses on loans in foreign currency for 2016 are mainly result of the devaluation of the Ukrainian Hryvnia (UAH) against the Bulgarian Lev by about 27% as at 31 December 2016 as compared to 31 December.

 12. LOSSES/GAINS FROM ASSOCIATES AND JOINT VENTURES